caarlos0/env/README.md

 - `env`: sets the environment variable name and optionally takes the tag options described below
 - `envDefault`: sets the default value for the field
 - `envPrefix`: can be used in a field that is a complex type to set a prefix to all environment variables used in it
-- `envSeparator`: sets the character to be used to separate items in slices and maps (default: `,`)
+- `envSeparator`: sets the character to be used to separate items in slices and maps (which do not have structs as the value type) (default: `,`)
-- `envKeyValSeparator`: sets the character to be used to separate keys and their values in maps (default: `:`)
+- `envKeyValSeparator`: sets the character to be used to separate keys and their values in maps (which do not have structs as the value type) (default: `:`)

 ### `env` tag options